mnemnion/orb/doc/md/notes/knitter.md

-Guards allow for low-stress editing of the knit documents, which can be unraveled into the source with =grym unravel=, provided guards are in place.
+Guards allow for low-stress editing of the knit documents, which can be unraveled into the source with `grym unravel`, provided guards are in place.

 #### #export «filename»

-Exports to =filename=, and sets this as the default path to append code blocks of that language.
-The =«= and =»= are literal, " is not a substitute.
+Exports to `filename`, and sets this as the default path to append code blocks of that language.
+The `«` and `»` are literal, " is not a substitute.

-Note that a filename starting with =/= goes into =…/src/= by default.
+Note that a filename starting with `/` goes into `…/src/` by default.

 ### #noexport

   This behaves as befits an antonym.
-Subsequent blocks are =#noexport= by default, these act as a toggle.
+Subsequent blocks are `#noexport` by default, these act as a toggle.